Why is diabetes a risk to your feet?

 Socks, stockings and tights

-Check your shoes
+Check your footwear

 Check the bottom of your shoes before putting them on to make sure that nothing sharp such as a pin, nail or glass has pierced the outer sole.
 Also, run your hand inside each shoe to check that no small objects such as small stones have fallen in.
+Any objects that are inside your footwear or have pierced the outer sole can put your feet at risk of injury.

-Over-the-counter corn remedies
+Over-the-counter foot remedies

 Appointments